 Onerous contracts: IFRS 17 requires the identification of groups of onerous contracts when facts and circumstances indicate a net fulfilment cash outflow.
-When onerous contracts are identified, the Group is required to recognise a loss immediately in the consolidated statement of comprehensive income along with an increase in the insurance contract liability known as a "loss component" to appropriately reflect the timing of losses.
+When onerous contracts are identified, the Company is required to recognise a loss immediately in the consolidated statement of comprehensive income along with an increase in the insurance contract liability known as a "loss component" to appropriately reflect the timing of losses.
 The amount of loss from onerous contracts written in a year is a required disclosure.
-The Group is finalising its evaluation of onerous contracts initially recognised in 2022 and has established a mechanism for identifying onerous contracts beyond the transition date.
+The Company is finalising its evaluation of onerous contracts beyond the transition date.

-Reinsurance contracts held: The Group will determine the appropriate measurement model (either PAA or GMM) for portfolios of reinsurance contracts held independently of the direct contract's measurement model.
+Reinsurance contracts held: The Company will determine the appropriate measurement model (either PAA or GMM) for portfolios of reinsurance contracts held independently of the direct contract's measurement model.
 The asset for incurred claims will include any risk of non-performance of the reinsurer.

-Notes to the Consolidated Financial Statements 31 December 2022 (Expressed in Bahamian dollars) (Continued)
+Notes to the Financial Statements 31 December 2022 (Expressed in Bahamian dollars) (Continued)